rcorty/Constitution_of_the_United_States_of_America/Constitution_of_the_United_States_of_America.md

 ### Section 9

-The migration or importation of such persons as any of the states now existing shall think proper to admit, shall not be prohibited by the Congress prior to the year 1808, but a tax or duty may be imposed on such importations, not exceeding llars for each person.
+The migration or importation of such persons as any of the states now existing shall think proper to admit, shall not be prohibited by the Congress prior to the year 1808, but a tax or duty may be imposed on such importations, not exceeding ten dollars for each person.
 The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.
 No bill of attainder or ex post facto law shall be passed.
-No capitation, or other direct tax shall be laid unless in proportion to the census or enumeration herein before directed to be taken.
 No tax or duty shall be laid on articles exported from any state.
 No preference shall be given by any regulation of commerce or revenue to the ports of one state over those of another: nor shall vessels bound to, or from one state, be obliged to enter, clear, or pay duties in another.
 No money shall be drawn from the treasury but in consequence of appropriations made by law; and a regular statement and account of the receipts and expenditures of all public money shall be published from time to time.